Yeh Rishtey Hain Pyaar Ke: Cancellation

 On 18 September 2020, the series' cancellation was confirmed after the ratings dropped drastically, exiting the top 20 Hindi GECs, when the series was shifted to 9:00 pm (IST) from its earlier 10:00 pm (IST) slot post-COVID-19 break.
 The shooting of the series was completed on 10 October 2020 and the series aired its last episode on 17 October 2020, before being replaced by Saath Nibhaana Saathiya 2.

 Shaheer Sheikh thanked Rhea Sharma for being the Mishti to his Abir.
 He said, "Bringing a love story to life means having someone who understands and feeds off your energy.
 You made ‘Abir’ come to life, by being ‘Mishti’.. together we tried to create something fun, meaningful & hopeful.
 The world looked at Ajib Rajvansh through ur eyes."

 With the show going off-air Rhea Sharma said "I will miss playing Mishti a lot, she was and will always be close to my heart."

 The shows fans protested to the show going off-air.
 There was widespread anger.
 In September 2020, one of its fan attempted suicide after knowing that the show will end soon.

 Crossover

 Yeh Rishta Kya Kehlata Hai and Yeh Rishtey Hain Pyaar Ke had an integration from 12 March 2019 to 16 March 2019.
-Rhea Sharma as Mishti and Kaveri Priyam as Kuhu were introduced during the integration.
+Rhea Sharma and Kaveri Priyam as grown-up versions of Mishti and Kuhu(replacing Aarna Sharma and Yamini Makwana as teenaged versions) respectively were introduced during the integration.

 Reception

 Critical reception

 Yeh Rishtey Hain Pyaar Ke generally received positive reviews from the critics.

-The Times Of India appreciated the chemistry of the leads Rhea Sharma and Shaheer Sheikh and also acclaimed the series as the best Hindi fiction launch of 2019.

-India Today stated, "The authentic flavour of Gujarat, the dialect, costumes to fresh look of the characters - telly buffs are rejoicing and relishing the spin-off series."

 Pinkvilla stated "The makers have managed to strike a balance between the young and the old.
 Shaheer Sheikh and Rhea Sharma's show lets love brew in a carefully woven drama."

-Ratings

-UK

-On 21 March 2019, it became the second most watched show with 61.4 K viewers.
-The show became the most watched show with 76.9 K viewers on 9 December 2019.
-On 19 December 2019, it was Utsav Plus's third most watched show with 35.9 K viewers.

-On 15 January 2020, it had 33.4 K viewers and was Utsav Plus's fifth most watched show.
-On 17 August 2020, it had 36.9 K viewers and was one of the most watched show.

-In its last week, on 14 October 2020, it was the third most watched show with 69.2 K viewers.
-On 17 October 2020, its final episode had 16.4 K viewers, being fifth most watched show.